Transform Your User Experience: 8 Must-Try Tools for Improving Website Accessibility

 Axe is recognized as one of the most accurate and reliable tools for improving website accessibility, used by major organizations including Google and Microsoft.
 Its robust testing engine powers many other accessibility tools in the market.

-Axe can be particularly valuable when integrated directly into your development process.
 Studies show that addressing accessibility issues during development costs approximately 10 times less than fixing them post-launch.
-After identifying issues with Axe, you might need to update your page structure, which our HTML Viewer can help visualize.

 Google Lighthouse